CurveDocs/curve-docs/docs/scrvusd/RewardsHandler.md

 # **General Explanation**

-The weight in the `FeeSplitter` allocated to st-crvUSD is based on the time-weighted average of the ratio of crvUSD deposited into the Vault compared to the total circulating supply of crvUSD.
+The weight in the `FeeSplitter` allocated to scrvUSD is based on the time-weighted average of the ratio of crvUSD deposited into the Vault compared to the total circulating supply of crvUSD.

 To calculate the time-weighted average of the deposited supply ratio, the `RewardsHandler` makes use of a `TWA module` which takes snapshots of the deposited supply ratio and stores them in a `DynArray` of snapshots.
 Each snapshot contains a ratio value and the timestamp of whem the snapshot was taken.